hex-five/multizone-sdk/README.md

 make
 ```

 This will result in a HEX file that is now ready to upload to the Arty board.
-The first time you push this HEX file up it takes about 2 minutes, on subsequent passes it goes much faster.

 ```
 make load
 ```